20th

-State of Mississippi Symbols
+Mississippi State Symbols

-Mississippi State Seal
+Mississippi: State Seal

 Beverage: Milk